Introducing Core Events

 Drive Users to Value

 The Core Events: Time to First Use widget shows the average time it takes users to use a Core Event for the first time.
-After confirming that using a Core Event results in long term retention, you want users to discover those features as soon as possible.
+After confirming that using a Core Event results in above average retention, you want users to discover those features as soon as possible.
 The widget shows the mean, median, minimum, and maximum time to first use for all qualifying users.
 Steer your messaging, onboarding, and product design towards improving time to first use and see if using your Core Events improves retention for more of your Accounts.
 Users must use a Core Event after their first visit to be included in this analysis.

 Learn more about the Core Events: Time to First Use Widget